 Drink at Ozone Bar

 The Ozone is located on the 118th floor of the International Commerce Centre (ICC) and claims to be the highest bar in the world.
 Other than an amazing view, the interior of the bar is also something to look at – decked out with a marble counter and mesmerising geometric designs throughout the space.
-It’s no surprise that they serve up quality cocktails here as well, serving up both innovative cocktails, or classics like Martinis and Cosmopolitans.
+It’s no surprise that they serve up quality drinks here as well, from innovative cocktails to classics like Martinis and Cosmopolitans.

 Party at Happy Valley Races